aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/index.md

     ```

 !!!note
     For non-ts monorepos, yarn is still used as a package manager at the root level in order for homogenous typescript -> typescript dependencies to work.
-For example if you have a python monorepo with two typescript based projects that depend on each other.
+For example, when you have a python monorepo with two typescript based projects that depend on each other.

 ## Getting started

 This section describes how to get started with the `monorepo` construct.
-For more information, please refer to the developer guides for particular features of this construct.
+For more information, refer to the developer guides for particular features of this construct.

 ### Create your monorepo project

-To get started, simply run the following command in an empty directory to create your Monorepo project:
+To get started, run the following command in an empty directory to create your Monorepo project:

 === "TS"